-It’s one of the few hikes we can do solo, without filing a hiking plan, during the winter.
+Hut Point is one of the few hikes we can do solo, without filing a hiking plan, during the winter.
 The requirements relax significantly in the summer… but when it’s dark and cold, we need to stay closer to the station.
 I’m doing short hikes to start out, to figure out what gear works well for what conditions.
 It was -14°F out for this hike.

 Hut Point has two major landmarks.
 The first is Discovery Hut – built in 1902 as part of the 1901 - 1904 Antarctic Expedition.
 It’s a protected landmark, so we can’t go inside except during special designated tour slots, which will start up again in Summer.

 "This hut is an historic monument and preserved in accordance with the provisions of the Antarctic Treaty.
 It commemorates the National Antarctic Expedition of 1901-1904 led by Capt.
 R.F.
 Scott, who built the hut in February 1902."

 The second major landmark is Vince’s Cross, built to commemorate an early explorer.
 It’s out on the far tip of Hut Point, with fantastic sweeping views in all directions.

 "This cross is an historic monument and preserved in accordance with the provisions of the Antarctic Treaty.
 It commemorates T. Vince of the British Antarctic Expedition of 1901-1904 who lost his life in the vicinity in March 1902."